froala/KMSFroalaEditorBundle/README.md

 ) );
 ```

-Note that you have to include JQuery by your own way:
+Note that you have to include JQuery in your form layout by your own way:

 ``` twig
 <!-- Include jQuery. -->